 The study has strong generalization power as compared with others study conducted with relatively small sample size and institutional based.
 Recall bias may be introduced even if it was minimized by probing mothers to report by association with different life events may not remember events occurred in the past, and possibility of interviewer bias and misreporting of events were the potential limitation.
 And the study was also fail to address variables like dietary inadequacy at individual level or portion size estimation, household income status and house hold food security which may have affect our measure of interest.

 Conclusion and Recommendation:

-our research work.
+We would like to thank Arba Minch University for funding of our research work.
 Our deepest gratitude goes to data collectors, kebeles leaders and Kemba woreda Health center manager for his cooperation starting from the beginning till the end of data collection time.
 Computing interest-The authors declare that they have no computing interest.

 EA: Initiated the research, wrote the research proposal, conducted

 the research, did data entry and analysis and wrote the manuscript.

 AS: Involved in the write up of methodology of proposal and Manuscript preparation

 AOR-Adjusted odd ratio, SAM-sever acute malnutrition, MUACMid-upper–arm circumference, CI-confidence interval, SDstandard deviation, TFU- Therapeutic feeding Unit, SNNPR- South nations and nationalities people’s region of Ethiopia, IYCF-infant and young child feeding.